unidevs-co/.github/profile/README.md

 # 💫 About Our Team:
 At the moment, we are a two-person team working together on various projects, learning collaboratively and sharing knowledge with each other.

+<sub>We are currently working on a major project.
+It involves an application for organising meetings, but that's all we can reveal for now.</sub>

 ---

 # 💻 Tech Stack: